How a Warsh-Led Fed Could Reshape Commercial Real Estate Financing

 Market Context

 For commercial real estate professionals, a Warsh chairmanship introduces both risk and opportunity.
-The sector currently faces $1.5 trillion in debt maturities through 2026, with office properties particularly vulnerable as refinancing costs have increased 350-400 basis points since 2021.
+The sector faces significant near-term debt maturities, with office properties particularly vulnerable as refinancing costs have risen sharply since 2021.

-However, the potential rollback of capital requirements could open lending capacity for well-capitalified borrowers seeking acquisition financing.
-Private credit funds, which raised $284 billion in 2025 specifically for CRE debt strategies, could benefit from reduced bank competition.
+However, the potential rollback of capital requirements could open lending capacity for well-capitalized borrowers seeking acquisition financing.
+Private credit funds could benefit from reduced bank competition in the CRE debt space.

 The implications vary dramatically by sector:

-- Office: Extended high-rate environment pressures already-stressed valuations in secondary markets where vacancy exceeds 22%
+- Office: Extended high-rate environment pressures already-stressed valuations, particularly in secondary markets with elevated vacancy

 - Multifamily: Deregulatory approach could ease construction lending, potentially adding supply in markets like Austin and Phoenix where rent growth has stagnated